sclavijosuero/cypress-ajv-schema-validator/README.md

 > To see an example of `cypress-ajv-schema-validator` working with the `cypress-plugin-api` plugin for the Swagger PetStore API, check the sample test [test-petstore-with-cypress-plugin-api.js](cypress/e2e/test-petstore-with-cypress-plugin-api.js).

 &nbsp;

+### About JSON Schemas and Ajv Schema Validator

+#### JSON Schema

+JSON Schema is a hierarchical, declarative language that describes and validates JSON data.

+#### OpenAPI 3.0.1 and Swagger 2.0 Schema Documents

+The OpenAPI Specification (formerly Swagger Specification) are schema documents to describe your entire API (in JSON format or XML format).
+So a schema document will contain multiple schemas, one for each supported combination of **_Endpoint - Method - Expected Response Status_** (also called _path_) by that API.

+#### Ajv JSON Schema Validator

+AJV, or Another JSON Schema Validator, is a JavaScript library that validates data objects against a JSON Schema structure.

+It was chosen as the core engine of the `cypress-ajv-schema-validator` plugin because of its versatility, speed, capabilities, continuous maintenance, and excellent documentation.
+For more information on Ajv, visit the [Ajv official website](https://ajv.js.org/).

+Ajv supports validation of the following schema formats: **JSON Schema**, **OpenAPI 3.0.1** specification, and **Swagger 2.0** specification.
+However, Ajv needs to be provided with the specific schema to be validated for an endpoint, method, and expected response; it cannot process a full OpenAPI 3.0.1 or Swagger 2.0 schema document by itself.

+The `cypress-ajv-schema-validator` plugin simplifies this by obtaining the correct schema definition for the endpoint you want to test.
+You just need to provide the full schema document (OpenAPI or Swagger) and the path to the schema definition of the service you want to validate for your API (_Endpoint - Method - Expected Response Status_).

+> **Note:** The Ajv instance used in this plugin (`cypress-ajv-schema-validator`) is configured with the options `{ allErrors: true, strict: false }` to display all validation errors and disable strict mode.

 ## Installation